Vegan Lancashire hotpot is adapted from the classic Lancashire hotpot that is one of Britain's favourite meals.

 Potato topping:

-- 750 grams potatoes thin sliced
+- 750 grams potatoes [thin sliced into discs]

 Filling:

-- 1 can butterbeans 400g/14 oz can, drained, or 240 grams cooked beans
+- 1 can butter beans [400g (14) oz can, drained, or 240 grams cooked beans

-- 130 grams frozen peas or fresh
+- 130 grams frozen peas [or fresh]

 - 1 teaspoon dried sage

-- 2 teaspoon dried thyme
+- 2 teaspoons dried thyme

 Instructions

-Prepare the potato slices:
+Prepare the potato topping:

 Prepare the filling: